 - Generate national economic benefits, including increased access to jobs and labor;

 - Reduce long-term congestion and increase the speed, reliability, and accessibility of the movement of people or freight;

 - Improve transportation safety, including reducing transportation accidents, serious injuries, and fatalities; and

 - Can be supported by an acceptable degree of non-Federal financial commitments.

 Using the PNRS project definitions above, the DOT is conducting a nationwide survey.
-Responses to the survey are voluntary and will be used by DOT to compile and submit the required PRNS Report to Congress.
+Responses to the survey are voluntary and will be used by DOT to compile and submit the Start Printed Page 59551required PRNS Report to Congress.
 The final survey will list which entities participated in the survey.

 Survey respondents are asked to provide a project description and information on how the project will: Improve national or regional highway system performance; generate economic benefits that include increased access to jobs; reduce long-term congestion including impacts in the State, region, and the U.S.; and improve safety including reducing accidents, injuries, and fatalities.
 The survey also requests project cost information, including the level of non-Federal funding sources used to construct, maintain, and operate the infrastructure facility.
 Respondents are strongly encouraged to provide any available documentation and additional information to support any prior responses.

 The survey questions were cleared by the Office of Management and Budget (OMB Control No. 2125-0642).
 The survey can be viewed at http://www.ops.fhwa.dot.gov/Freight/infrastructure/nat_reg_sig/index.htm.